As he admonishes him concerning the training that those put in charge of the flock of God should receive, Jethro tells Moses:

 To be responsible leaders, these elders were to be taught the ways of the Torah.
 The first virtues that they therefore will need to be endowed with is respect of position and authority, as well as humility.

 One of the ethical values we see in Par'shat Yitro is in the respect that Moshe bears for Yitro, his father-in-law.
 'In-laws' are the butt of jokes nowadays.
 If someone says, 'Oh, my in-laws are coming to spend a few days at my house next month!', we imagine that the person will be going through a stressful time at home.
 Not so with Moshe.

-The prouder we are, the harder it is for us to receive counsel.
 We usually chaff at it by 'killing the messenger', finding fault with its deliverer.
-Pulling ranks is also a common way of one insecure in his position to chaff against counsel.
-When we indulge in these sorts of behavior, it is difficult and uneasy for us to benefit of the wise counsel of others, as people don't usually want to bother giving it to us.
+Pulling rank is also a common way of one insecure in his position to chaff against counsel.
+When we indulge in these sorts of behavior, it is difficult and uneasy for us to benefit from the wise counsel of others, as people don't usually want to bother giving it to us.
 It is even more lethal when we act that way while in a position of leadership.
-It was not so with Moshe who's father-in-law felt he could tell Moshe,
+It was not so with Moshe, who's father-in-law felt he could tell Moshe,

 "What you are doing isn't good.

 and not only yourself, but these people here with you as well.

 It's too much for you -- you can't do it alone, by yourself.

 So listen now to what I have to say.

 I will give you some advice, and God will be with you. ...

 ...
 If you do this -- and God is directing you to do it -- you will be able to endure; and all these people too will arrive at their destination peacefully."